abynox/ShockAlarmApp/README.md

 A web version (for IOS, ...) can be found [here](https://computerelite.github.io/ShockAlarmApp/) (does not support live controls).

 # Features
 ShockAlarm is a powerful tool for controlling your Shockers via OpenShock.
 It allows you to fully manage your shockers, logs, shares, hubs, share links, tokens and sessions.
+On top it also allows you to seamlessly use ShareLinks.

 There is advanced functionaity like controling multiple shockers at the same time, specifying a random interval for intensity, duration and a delay, live controls with patterns and alarms.